 As part of the Domestic Abuse Act, a statutory definition for domestic abuse was created, which emphasises that domestic abuse is more than just physical abuse and includes the following:

 It is difficult to understand the overall picture of domestic abuse, as it is frequently a hidden crime with very high levels of under-reporting.
-Therefore, it is difficult to say whether observed changes reflect a ‘true’ change, especially because police recorded figures of domestic abuse are likely to have been impacted by changes to recording practices, policing activity and public reporting of crime.
+Therefore, it is difficult to say whether observed changes reflect a ‘true’ change, especially because police recorded figures of domestic abuse are likely to have been impacted by policing activity, public reporting of crime and changes to the counting rules.

-Domestic flagged crime accounted for 16.0% of all recorded crimes in Southampton, a similar proportion compared to the previous year (16.9% in 2021/22).
-Domestic flagged crime includes domestic violent crime, which has decreased for the first time in a decade, having increased consecutively for the previous nine years.
-However, it is important to note that this may not reflect a 'true' decline.
-Domestic violence continues to be a key driver of violent crime in Southampton, with almost a third (32.0%) of violent crimes flagged as domestic in the most recent year.
+There were 4,936 domestic flagged crimes in Southampton during 2023/24, a -12.8% decrease from 2022/23.
+Domestic flagged crime accounted for 15.2% of all recorded crimes in Southampton, a similar proportion compared to the previous year (16.0% in 2022/23).
+However, it is important to note that the above change may not reflect a ‘true’ decline.
+Domestic violence continues to be a key driver of violent crime in Southampton, with 30.6% of violent crimes flagged as domestic in the most recent year.

 The Southampton Safe City Strategic Assessment provides an overview of current and future crime, disorder and community safety issues affecting Southampton and makes recommendations to enable the Partnership to focus the Safe City Strategy and local delivery plans.
 The report and slide set that informed the assessment are available below to download.
 The interactive community safety dashboard can be accessed using the link below.